 Is it True vs. Is it Good?

 Any college student needs to be prepared to deal with some classes and professors that will challenge their beliefs.
 However, the kind of prep required is changing.
 This is not like stepping into a biology class that thinks religion is anti-science or a philosophy class where religion is seen as silly.
 I didn’t need to contend that Christianity is rational because this was not a class built on rationality.
 Lately, I’m seeing more people at school talking about zodiac signs, tarot cards, and crystals than I am about science and rationalism.
 No, this is a class where what matters is your words and language.
-Many students are not concerned about whether Christianity is rational or even true.
+Many students are not concerned about whether Christianity is rational or true.
 The bigger concern here is whether Christianity is good and not some evil institution put in place to step on women and LGBTQ people.
 So tread carefully.

 The Apologist Becomes the Skeptic